 5.)Thank God for a godly grief that produces repentance that leads to salvation.
 Tell God that you will look for the fruits of this repentance in the hours and days ahead: “For see what earnestness this godly grief has produced in you, but also what eagerness to clear yourselves, what indignation, what fear, what longing, what zeal, what punishment!”
 (2 Corinthians 7:9-11)

 My dear heavenly Father, you know the depths of my sorrow over my sin.
 Even though it’s painful, I know this sorrow is a gift of grace.
 I would far rather be aware of my sin and mourning over it, than to be oblivious of it and self-satisfied, because awareness of it is the first step toward confessing it, repenting of it, forsaking it, and turning back toward You.
 How I thank You for granting me a fresh awareness of my sin before a holy God!
 Not so I can wallow or berate myself, but so I can come to the cross for cleansing.
-I cannot improve upon the prayer of David of Psalm 51, and so I offer it to You now.
+I cannot improve upon David’s repentance prayer in Psalm 51, and so I offer it to You now.

 Have mercy on me, O God,